-The entity determining this monitoring methodology is AgCert, who is the project developer listed in Annex 1 of this document.
+The entity determining this monitoring methodology is AgCert, who is the project developer listed in

 SECTION E.: Estimation of GHG emissions by sources:

 E.1.
 Formulae used:

 E.1.1 Selected formulae as provided in appendix B:

 Specific formula to calculate the GHG emission reductions by sources for the AWMS improvement are not provided in appendix B of the simplified M&P for small-scale CDM project activities.